XavierSpycy/Deep-Learning/Multilayer_Perceptron_from_Scratch/README.md

 ‘**main.ipynb**’: This Jupyter Notebook contains the same content as main.py, but additionally captures the output for interactive exploration and review.

+‘**pytorch.ipnb**’: To demonstrate the efficiency of our model, this Jupyter Notebook features a similar architecture to the multilayer perceptron implemented using PyTorch, following a similar training procedure.

 ‘**data**’: This directory contains the dataset used for our exemplary demonstration.

 You can download the datasets [here](https://www.kaggle.com/datasets/xavierspycy/multilayer-perceptron-datasets).